RobertCsordas/modules/README.md

 The code makes use of Weights and Biases for experiment tracking.
 In the ```sweeps``` directory, we provide sweep configurations for all experiments we have performed.
 The sweeps are officially meant for hyperparameter optimization, but we use them to run multiple configurations and seeds.

 To reproduce our results, start a sweep for each of the YAML files in the ```sweeps``` directory.
-Run wandb agent for each of them in the main directory.
+Run wandb agent for each of them in the _root directory of the project_.
 This will run all the experiments, and they will be displayed on the W&B dashboard.
+More details on how to run W&B sweeps can be found at https://docs.wandb.com/sweeps/quickstart.
+If you want to use a Linux cluster to run the experiments, you might find https://github.com/robertcsordas/cluster_tool useful.

 The task ```sweeps/dm_math/dm_math_polycollect.yaml``` needs two 16Gb GPUs to run.
 In any of the experiments won't fit on a single GPU, it is possible to run them on multile (data parallel) by specifying multiple devices in CUDA_VISIBLE_DEVICE.
 ### Re-creating plots from the paper